EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the maximum fraction of water that root can uptake from soil layers as function of vegetation fraction; &amp; for the second soil layer additional as function of RD
+Water uptake efficiency by roots set as a function of vegetation fraction, and for the second soil layer, as a function of rooting depth from different datasets.

 **Parameters**
 - **Fields**